nighthawkcoders/student/index.md

 - Has lived in [<span style="color:orange">India</span>](https://www.youtube.com/watch?v=CNDI4WlJ8eo) for 8 years.
 - Loves to [<span style="color:red">watch __table tennis__</span>](https://www.youtube.com/@Pongfinity), and also plays it.
 - Best song in the world: [<span style="color:teal">***Click this link !!!***</span>](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
-- Mario Kart Wii enthusiast.
+- Loves to play Mario Kart Wii.

 <!-- ## Overview of Hacks, Study and Tangibles
 Blogging in GitHub pages is a way to learn and code at the same time.